Mateusz-Kozlowski/Real-Time-Webcam-Sudoku-Solver/README.md

 if warp_sudoku_board is None:
 	return frame
 ```
-As you can see if the function won't solve a sudoku it will return an unchaged copy of a frame.
+As you can see if the function won't solve the sudoku then it will return an unchaged copy of the frame.

 Next step is to split that board into 81 boxes.
 ```python
 boxes = get_boxes(warp_sudoku_board)
 ```

 When is a box empty and when does a box contain a digit?
-This is a very good question.
-Using trial and error technique, I developed the following algorithm:
+Using trials and errors technique, I developed the following algorithm:
 * copy a box
 * crop that copy on each side by 15%
 * find all external contours